 NPCs serve triple-duty in a haunted house adventure.
 First, they are great for imparting the house’s history to the players (“That painting there, that’s Bloody Anne herself!”).
 Second, NPCs can drive the plot forward in a natural way when PCs miss clues or overlook details that are important in mystery adventures (“Hey, mister!
 I found this creepy book in the library!”)
 Finally, they can fall victim to your haunting’s machinations long before the PCs are truly in the crosshairs.
 Hearing Billy getting murdered in the basement by a giant spider is far more effective than attacking your PCs with one.
 Locking a player in the attic is creep, but locking her in the attic when Billy starts screaming downstairs is anxiety-inducing.
 In Thrusher Manor, I made sure all of the NPCs are utterly expendable after the first third of the adventure (and so far, I’ve only see one or two survive the whole thing).

 Embrace the Sandbox, Give Multiple Motivations – Because of the open layout of most houses, it’s difficult to plan a clear beginning, middle, and end to your haunted house adventure.
+You can’t just drop a “boss room” in the house and wait for the players to find it.
+So, the players’ motivation needs to drive the house’s ultimate finale.
 While “survive ’til dawn” works fine in the horror movies, this kind of simple objective creates herd-like player behavior in an RPGs.
 And it’s hard to pick off people in herds, which is key to any good haunted house story.

 Instead, give each PC their own, custom objective on top of the larger goal.
 Maybe one PC wants to prove that ghosts are real.
 Another is looking for the hidden treasure in the house basement.
 A third just wants to romance the cheerleader.
 Then, scatter clues, history, and horrific events that tie into these objectives all throughout the house.
 This kind of arrangement virtually guarantees that the PCs will separate from each other at points of the adventure – even if only by a room or two – better enabling your haunt to terrorize the PCs.